ztachip/ztachip/Documentation/ztachip_programmer_guide.md

 The goal for DSL is to provide a programming language that is:

 - Easy to use and learn.
-- The language hides the complexity of hardware implementation from software users.
+- Able to hide the complexity of hardware implementation from software users.
-- Flexible enough to cover as wide range of applications as possible.
+- Flexible enough to cover as wide a range of applications as possible.

 ztachip's DSL is composed of 2 elements: